 Contact authorized dealer from whom you purchased this product.
-If they cannot supply original replacement part(s),contact Cans Unlimited, Incorporated's Technical Service Department at 1-800-922-7407 for referral information.
+If they are unable to supply original replacement part(s), call Cans Unlimited, Incorporated's Technical Service Department at 1-800-922-7407 for information.

-When contacting your dealer or Cans Unlimited, Incorporated, have ready:
+When contacting your dealer have ready: